en4ble1337/n8n-with-postgres/README.md

 - Local: `http://10.1.20.63:5678`
 - Or: `http://localhost:5678`

+### 5. Add Postgress plugin in n8n with credentials:
+Host: postgres (this is the Docker service name for internal container communication)

+Database: n8n (as specified by POSTGRES_DB=n8n in your .env file)

+User: node (as specified by POSTGRES_USER=node in your .env file)

+Password: <yourPW> (whatever secure password you replaced <yourPW> with in your .env file)

+Port: 5432 (standard PostgreSQL port)

 ## ngrok Integration (Optional)

 For external access and OAuth callbacks, you can use ngrok tunneling.